ill-inc/biomes-game/docs/docs/basics/running-locally.md

 ### GitHub Codespaces

 Building off the "Developing inside a container" support, you can also start up a [GitHub Codespace](https://github.com/features/codespaces) in this repository by [clicking here](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=677467268&skip_quickstart=true).
-Make sure to choose "16-core" or better for "Machine type".
+Make sure to choose "16-core" or better for "Machine type" (which should come with the required 64GB of memory).
+If you create a codespace, you should always open it in VS Code, _not_ a browser, so that you can access the dev server at `localhost:3000`, which a lot of the system is expecting.